A Combinatorial Model of Interference in Frequency Hopping Schemes: Cover-free codes and frequency hopping schemes

-A jammer aims to identify an active FH sequence as quickly as possible.
+The aim of a jammer is to reduce the worst-case $w$-throughput of the FHS.
+To this end a jammer would aim to identify an active FH sequence as quickly as possible.
 It can then reduce the worst-case $ w $-throughput to 0, or close to 0.
-We call the \textit{jammer's search space} the set of FH sequences $ \Sn^*_t $, a subset of the $ (v, k, m; \hat{\rho}_w( \Sn )) $-FHS, which the jammer needs to look at to identify an active FH sequence on time slot $ t $.
-At the beginning of a session, $ t = 0 $, the search space is the whole frequency hopping scheme, $ \Sn_0^* = \Sn $.
+We call the jammer's \textit{search space} the set of FH sequences $ \Sn^*_t \subseteq \Sn$ which the jammer needs to look at to identify an active FH sequence at time slot $ t $.
+At the beginning of a session, $ t = 0 $, the search space is the whole FH scheme, $ \Sn_0^* = \Sn $.
 Let the number of time slots it takes a jammer to determine an active FH sequence be denoted $ \gamma v $, $ 0 \le \gamma \le 1 $.
 It is desirable that $\gamma$ be large.
-The aim of a $ (v, k, m;\hat{\rho}_w( \Sn ) ) $-FHS, $\Sn$, is to make the jammer's advantage not much better than a random guess.
+The aim of a $ (v, k, m;\hat{\rho}_w( \Sn ) ) $-FHS is to make the jammer's advantage not much better than a random guess.